 Circumstances of Health Insurance Subrogation

 Let’s suppose that you were in a car accident and went to the Emergency Room.
 Then you receive a bill and to avoid collection issues while your car accident case is done, you have them bill your health insurance company.
 This is usually the correct course of action to take, by the way.
-After all, the emergency room doesn’t want to wait around for you to collect from the driver who hit you and doesn’t have to.
-So your health insurance is billed and your health insurance pays.
+After all, the emergency room doesn’t want to wait around for you to collect from the driver who hit you, and they don’t have to.
+So, your health insurance is billed and they pay.
 Your health insurance takes notice of the fact that the hospital bill they just paid was the result of your having been hurt in a car accident which may have been someone else’s fault.
-If they want to pursue it and be paid back by the at fault driver, they “subrogate” the bill which means that they demand to be paid back later from your claim.
+If they agree to pay your doctor and later be paid back by the at fault driver, they “subrogate” the bill.
+This means that they demand to be paid back later from your claim, since the at-fault driver (or their insurance company) will not be dealing directly with your health insurance company.
 While this might seem unfair, it’s really not.
-Look at it from the health insurance company’s point of view- if the other driver (or his car insurance company) ends up having to take responsibility for the accident that they caused, and all of the medical bills that come with it, this will include bills already paid.
+Look at it from the health insurance company’s point of view- if the other driver (or his car insurance company) ends up having to take responsibility for the accident that they caused, and all of the medical bills that come with it, this will include bills that have already been paid for you.
 In fact, showing that your medical bill has already been PAID IN FULL is one of the surest ways to ensure that it will be included in the final payout on your claim or lawsuit, since you can only recover for treatment that was both reasonable and necessary.
 Paid bills are presumed to be reasonable.
 In any case, you can probably understand now why the health insurance company wants to be reimbursed for what they initially paid out, if you end up recovering from the other driver.
+It might be helpful to think of it in terms of avoiding ‘double dipping’ – having a bill paid by both your health insurance company and by the insurance company for the other driver.
 Welcome to the world of subrogation.

 When will my Car Insurance Company Subrogate?